MJKWoolnough/gedcom/README.md

 }
 ```

-ReligiousEvent is a GEDCOM structure type
+ReligiousEvent is a GEDCOM structure type.

 #### type RepositoryRecord